 Indignation: I had a 4.0 GPA at the Doug Winkleton School of Modern Dance and Appliance Repair, and I still have to prove myself?

 Fear: Oh no!
 Now everyone will know that I don’t recall the quadratic formula!

 Depression: Can I eat ice cream in the testing center?

 While these feelings may be completely natural, they certainly won’t help your score.
 In fact, when your GMAT preparation is clouded in negativity, you end up studying less, and when you sit down to study, your negative emotions impede learning.
-To quote one researcher, “[negative emotions] influence our ability to process information and to accurately understand what we encounter.”

-So, to help improve your study sessions and facilitate learning, it’s important that you adopt a positive attitude.
+To help improve your study sessions and facilitate learning, it’s important that you adopt a positive attitude.

-Am I suggesting that you begin each prep session convincing yourself that today is a super fantastic day to spend 3 hours studying?
+Am I suggesting that you begin each prep session convincing yourself that today is a SUPER-FANTASTIC day to spend 3 hours studying?

-Well, that would be wonderful gesture, and if doing so can improve your score, then by all means, fill your boots!
+Well, that would be wonderful gesture, and, if doing so can improve your score, then by all means, fill your boots!

 Sure, all of this may sound silly, but it’s much much MUCH better than swearing through clenched teeth every time you think of the GMAT.
 Besides, the truth of the matter is that you’re learning is a lot of important and useful skills that can be applied to many of your future business activities.